By Gail Boushey Published: 2/16/2026 Updated: 4/15/2026

 Every program comes with an assumption.

-The assumption is this: that the teacher already knows how to teach.
+The assumption is this: that the teacher already has the foundations of teaching in place.

-That they can read a room mid-lesson and know — really know — whether students are getting it or quietly losing the thread.
+That they can read a room mid-lesson and know (I mean, really know) whether students are getting it or passively going through the motions.
 That when three students don't understand, they know how to gather them, reteach in five minutes, and send them back with what they needed.
-That they can build the kind of student independence that frees them to move through the classroom, to confer, to respond — rather than manage.
+That they can build the kind of student independence that frees them to move through the classroom, to confer, to respond—rather than manage.
 That they know how to structure a small group lesson so it sticks.
 That they know when to follow the program exactly and when to set it down and teach.

 Programs assume all of that is already there.

-But when the foundations aren't there — when a teacher was trained on the program but not on teaching itself — something different happens.
+But when the foundations aren't there (i.e. when a teacher was trained on the program but not on teaching itself) something different happens.
 The lessons get delivered.
 The pacing guide gets followed.
 The boxes get checked.
-And at the end of the year, the data shows what every teacher already felt: some students got there.
+And at the end of the year, the data shows what the teacher felt: some students got there.
 Some didn't.
-And nobody can explain exactly why, because the program was followed faithfully.
+And nobody can explain exactly why—because the program was followed faithfully.

 This assumption can make it feel like the program is failing, or failed.